Burgestrand/Hallon/README.markdown

 - Jesper Särnesjö, unknowingly providing me a starting point with [Greenstripes][]
 - Emil “@mrevilme” Palm, for his patience in helping me debug Hallon deadlock issues

 Code samples can be found under `examples/` directory.
+An explanation on how to run them can be found on the [Hallon wiki on GitHub](https://github.com/Burgestrand/Hallon/wiki).

 You have any questions?
 -----------------------